 The advantages associated with equity compensation will vary from plan to plan and from jurisdiction to jurisdiction, but a common point is favorable tax treatment.
-Whether stock plans involve, for example, stock options, restricted stock, or performance shares, generous tax treatment – as long as specified rules are followed – is a major attraction and offers participants the possibility of a significant windfall in the future.
+Whether stock plans involve, for example, stock options, restricted stock units, or ESPPs, generous tax treatment – as long as specified rules are followed – is a major attraction and offers participants the possibility of a significant windfall in the future.

 Make sure employees understand the benefits of what is being proposed.
 Never make assumptions on their level of knowledge.